chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>Finding Holy in the Suburbs: Living Faithfully in the Land of Too Much</cite>](https://click.linksynergy.com/deeplink?id=qvtf8Hp8DGA&mid=2653&murl=https%3A%2F%2Fwww.alibris.com%2FFinding-Holy-in-the-Suburbs-Living-Faithfully-in-the-Land-of-Too-Much%2Fbook%2F40780432), Ashley Hales (new)
     - [review](/library/finding-holy-in-the-suburbs/)

+- <cite>Twitter and Tear Gas: The Power and Fragility of Networked Protest</cite>, Zeynep Tüfeçki (new)
+    - to be discussed on Winning Slowly episoes 8.20 and 8.21

 ### Fiction

 - <cite>Babylon’s Ashes</cite>, James S. A. Corey (reread)